NicholasSynovic/template_mkdocs/docs/index.md

-In addition to writing static site content, this repository contains [pre-commit](https://pre-commit.com/) hooks, config files, a simple "Hello World" website, Makefile directives to build the site into HTML and PDF files, and a GitHub Action workflow to deploy the site onto GitHub pages.
+In addition to writing static site content, this repository contains [pre-commit](https://pre-commit.com/) hooks, config files, a simple "Hello World" website, Makefile directives to build the site into HTML files, and a GitHub Action workflow to deploy the site onto GitHub pages.
 All dependencies are listed in the `pyproject.toml` file in the root of the directory.

 ## How To Develop